tabish1/webbee-test/README.md

 - In these files, you will find what you need to do to pass the test cases.

 Good luck! 🍀🚀

+P.S: You can find the solution inside express_sequelize